 - CORONAS CAFE (Via del Corso) Don’t come here for the gelato but for the best coffee in Florence.
 Everyday on my way to school, I would stop by for the usual breakfast fare in Italy, uno cappuccino and cornetto.
 It was comforting to have a place that I felt familiar with in a city I was just getting to know.

 IF YOU WANT TO PERFECT YOUR ITALIAN PRONUNCIATION

-- Grom Gelateria (Via del Campanile) The topic of gelato is a sensitive one for locals and tourists alike.
+- GROM GELATERIA (Via del Campanile) The topic of gelato is a sensitive one for locals and tourists alike.
 Every shop offers gelato but if you’re looking for THE PLACE to have that ‘wow’ moment, there is a chain shop in Italy that has the creamiest, most delightful servings of gelato you could ever imagine.
-Try the straciatella, which is a more impresive version of the basic chocolate chip order with big chunks of dark chocolate instead of those measly little milk chocolate bits.
+Try the straciatella, which is a more impressive version of the basic chocolate chip order with big chunks of dark chocolate instead of those measly little milk chocolate bits.

 IF YOUR DREAMS OF ITALIAN PIZZA NEED TO BE REALIZED

 - GUSTA PIZZA (Via Maggio, 46R, 50125) One of the misconceptions most newcomers have is that you can find pizza everywhere in Italy.
 Correction: you can find shitty pizza everywhere, the good stuff is usually in Southern Italy.
 That being said, if you want something as close to the real pizza napoletana (Neopolitan Pizza) as you would get down south, then Gusta Pizza is the only place to do it.
 And leave a note in their table so you can boast to your friends that you have left something besides your heart in Florence.